isovector/certainty-by-construction/src/book/3-proofs.lagda.md

     cong⅋₁ f refl = {! !}
 ```

-our new goal has type `f x ≡ f y`, which is trivially a call to `refl`.
+our new goal has type `f x ≡ f y`, which is trivially a call to `ctor:refl`.

 ```agda
     cong